-This document will show you how to install the ThreatQuotient for ServiceNow Application into ServiceNow.
+This document explains how to install the ThreatQuotient for ServiceNow Application into ServiceNow.

 2.1 Prerequisites

 Throughout this implementation document, we will refer to several files and directories, some of which will be symbolic, and others may change depending on specifics of the environmental setup.